peterruler/cats-dogs-server/README.md

 # build

-- Frontend:
-Change `./frontend/src/App.js` the URI path in the header and
+- Frontend: You must make a build of the reactjs app.
+But first change URI.
 - in `./frontend/src/App.js` you must change:
 - `const endpointURI = 'http://keepitnative.xyz:5000';`
 - to sth. that suits your server: `const endpointURI = 'http://localhost:8080';` and run